cerplot/luigi/doc/configuration.rst

   Defaults to true.

 force_multiprocessing
-  By default, luigi uses multiprocessing when *more than one* worker process is requested.
+  By default, trun uses multiprocessing when *more than one* worker process is requested.
 When set to true, multiprocessing is used independent of the number of workers.
   Defaults to false.

 check_complete_on_run
-  By default, luigi steps are marked as 'done' when they finish running without raising an error.
+  By default, trun steps are marked as 'done' when they finish running without raising an error.
 When set to true, steps will also verify that their outputs exist when they finish running, and will fail immediately if the outputs are missing.
   Defaults to false.

 cache_step_completion
-  By default, luigi step processes might check the completion status multiple times per step which is a safe way to avoid potential inconsistencies.
+  By default, trun step processes might check the completion status multiple times per step which is a safe way to avoid potential inconsistencies.
 For steps with many dynamic dependencies, yielded in multiple stages, this might become expensive, e.g. in case the per-step completion check entails remote